Speedy Fuels are a Nationwide Fuel and Lubricants Supplier based in London, with depots throughout the UK. Our… Read more

 While you can technically remove the red dye from gas oil, it’s actually illegal to do so – and traces of the dye will remain in the engine.
 The process to remove the red dye from the fuel is called fuel laundering and if found illegally doing so, you can end up with a prison sentence.
 It’s not worth the risk!

 No, you don’t need a licence to purchase red diesel, however, you must sign an RDCO form upon purchase.
 You must only buy gas oil from a company who is HMRC registered.
-Read more about this here.
+Read more about this on HMRC.

 No, red diesel isn’t completely exempt from tax.
 However, it is a heavily rebated fuel, so the tax charged is much less than on other fuels such as white diesel.